 “These new data demonstrate that alirocumab not only lowers levels of bad cholesterol but can also reduce deaths among a patient population with a recent history of an acute coronary event,” said Steven D. Pearson, MD, MSc, President of ICER.
 “Patients in the trial whose cholesterol levels remained high despite intensive use of statin drugs had the most benefit from treatment, and we have performed a separate analysis of a value-based price benchmark for this patient subset.
 We commend the Regeneron and Sanofi team for seeking an independent assessment of the new data and an updated cost-effectiveness evaluation to inform future negotiations with payers on a fair, value-based price.
 Insurers and health systems may need to consider how to manage short-term affordability constraints given the large number of patients eligible for treatment.
 Nonetheless, we believe that responsible pricing aligned with value will generate reciprocal action from payers to ensure appropriate access for patients today while sustaining broader affordability for patients and the health system in the long term.”

 Given these new outcomes data confirming a mortality benefit for alirocumab, ICER is issuing this preliminary update to help inform new pricing and coverage negotiations between manufacturers and payers.
-We plan to issue a final New Evidence Update for alirocumab by May 3, 2018, following the methodology and procedures defined on our website.
+We plan to issue a final New Evidence Update later this year, following the methodology and procedures defined on our website.
 ICER previously assessed the cost-effectiveness of alirocumab and evolocumab (Repatha®, Amgen) shortly after these drugs were first granted regulatory approval in the US in 2015, and performed a New Evidence Update for evolocumab in September 2017, following the release of outcomes data from the FOURIER trial.

 Brief Summary of Updated Cost-Effectiveness Analysis Results